-What most people don’t realize, though, is that diabetes affects nearly 30 million people in the US and even more concerning is that nearly 1 in 4 people don’t even know they have it.
+Did you know diabetes affects nearly 30 million people in the U.S.?
+What’s even more startling is that nearly 1 in 4 people aren’t even aware they have the condition.

 If you’ve put off a routine eye exam for too long, especially if you have diabetes, now is the time to schedule your comprehensive eye exam at one of our many convenient VisionFirst locations.